A Field Manual for Community Dengue Response · Pune District, Maharashtra

 • Terrace gardens and planters in multi-storey buildings

-The PMC-endorsed Dry Day routine is the core prevention practice.
-Align with the city campaign and reinforce it in every household visit.
+The PMC Dry Day routine is the core.
+Align with the city campaign and reinforce it every time you visit a household.

-PMC runs anti-dengue Dry Day campaigns across Pune city.
-Community workers should reinforce the same message: it takes 7–10 days for the mosquito life cycle to complete, so weekly scrubbing breaks the cycle.
-Scrubbing matters because Aedes eggs cling to container walls and survive drying — just emptying without scrubbing is not enough.
+PMC runs this campaign city-wide.
+Your job is to reinforce the same message: the mosquito life cycle takes 7 to 10 days, so scrubbing weekly breaks it.
+Scrubbing is not optional, Aedes eggs stick to container walls and survive drying.
+Just emptying the container is not enough.

-Tightly cover storage tanks and large drums with lids or mesh so mosquitoes cannot access the water surface to lay eggs.
-PMC has issued mesh covers in some areas — check what is currently available from your ward-level PMC health office.
+Storage tanks and large drums need tight lids or mesh so mosquitoes can't get to the water surface.
+PMC has issued mesh covers in some areas.
+Check what's available from your ward-level PMC health office.

 3. Treat large fixed tanks with approved larvicide.

-For overhead tanks that cannot be emptied, temephos (Abate) larvicide is the NCVBDC-approved treatment.
-This should only be applied under guidance from the PHC or District VBD programme.
-Do not use unapproved products.
+For overhead tanks that can't be emptied, temephos (Abate) is the NCVBDC-approved larvicide.
+Only apply it under guidance from your PHC or District VBD programme.
+Don't use unapproved products.

-4. Address construction sites — report to PMC.
+4. Flag construction sites and report them to PMC.

-Construction activity is a major driver of dengue in Pune's fast-expanding periphery.
-Stagnant water in construction pits is a high-yield breeding site.
-ASHAs can report active construction sites with uncovered water accumulation to the PMC Health Department for formal notice issuance.
+Construction is a major dengue driver in Pune's fast-expanding periphery.
+Stagnant water in pits is a high-yield breeding site.
+ASHAs can report uncovered water accumulation at active construction sites to the PMC Health Department for formal notice issuance.

-Organise mohalla-level drives targeting tyres, litter, and open drains — especially in the two weeks before monsoon onset (late May/early June in Pune).
-Mahila Arogya Samitis are the most effective organising unit for this in Pune informal settlements.
+Target tyres, litter, and open drains, especially in the two weeks before monsoon onset (late May to early June in Pune).
+Mahila Arogya Samitis are the most effective organising unit for this in Pune's informal settlements.

-PMC Contact for larvicide and source reduction support: Pune Municipal Corporation Health Department, Jumbo COVID Centre (now repurposed as Health HQ), Pune Camp Area.
-For official IEC materials, contact the PMC Health Department: pmc.gov.in
+PMC contact for larvicide and source reduction support: Pune Municipal Corporation Health Department, Pune Camp Area.
+For official IEC materials: pmc.gov.in

 Section 04